openstack/monasca-api/docs/monasca-api-spec.md

 * 200 - OK

 #### Response Body
-Returns a JSON array of statistic objects for each unique metric with the following fields:
+Returns a JSON object with an 'elements' array of statistic objects for each unique metric with the following fields:

 * name (string(255)) - A name of a metric.
 * dimensions ({string(255): string(255)}) - The dimensions of a metric.